JiahangLiGary/SI507_Final/README.md

 ## How to run the code
 Type python3 main.py or run the code main.py directly.
 Then visit the link http://127.0.0.1:5000/ to interact with the program.

-## data processing and data structure
+## Data Processing and Data Structure
 index.html is main page for user interaction, it accepts search word requests(game related word, number of games you want to display,results showing order) or category search requests(game category, number of games you want to display, Preferences of Display).
 Flask functions will receive the inputs and crawl or use cache to get specific information of searched games.
 Storing the data in sqlite3 temporarily for each search.